academic-initiative/documentation/academic-initiative/how-to/How-to-download-IBM-ILOG-CPLEX/readme.md

 **Note:** When you click Download, a new tab will open.
 Some browsers may require the user to give permission for this tab to be operable.

-## Step 7: Once you open the IBM Software Download link, scroll down to Find by part number results and click the HTTP option.
+## Step 7: Once you open the IBM Software Download link, scroll down to "Find by Part Number" and click the HTTP option.
 <br />

 ![Step 7a](images/step7a.png)